Palmer Woods Association and Creative Arts Collective

 Palmer Woods Music in Homes showcases the best of Detroit’s jazz, classical and world-music artists — musicians with international acclaim — in the ambiance of magnificent Palmer Woods mansions and cool homes.

-Our series begins with a Pre-New Year's Holiday Concert on Saturday, Dec.
-28 with world-acclaimed “Lady of Cool” singer Kathy Kosins and Detroit-area jazz luminaries: guitarist A. Spencer Barefield, pianist Cliff Monear, bassist Marion Hayden, and drummer Sean Dobbins, for an evening of incredible vocal and instrumental jazz.
+Our series began with a Pre-New Year's Holiday Concert on Saturday, Dec.
+28 with world-acclaimed “Lady of Cool” singer Kathy Kosins and Detroit-area jazz luminaries: guitarist A. Spencer Barefield, pianist Cliff Monear, bassist Marion Hayden, and drummer Sean Dobbins.
+It was an evening of incredible vocal and instrumental jazz.

 The series continues with seven more outstanding concerts.
 Our annual Mardi Gras party will be held on Saturday, Jan.
 25, 2014, followed by a concert each month in a different stunning home.